BIG IDEA: FEAR V FAITH

 SET the Scene:

 Explain to the children that the people didn’t have a king so everyone lived as they thought what was right.
 That meant that people called the Midianites would steal all that the Israelites had because they didn’t see it as wrong.
-Set up and watch the Gideon video with the children.
 You could make sure they understood the story by asking them questions about it afterwards.
 This lesson is based on Judges 6-7.
 This lesson is the fifth in the Mission:Possible teaching series or VBS.

 SPOT the Simple Meaning:

 You will need: two empty bottles, one with a cap on.
 A glove with the word ‘Fear’ written on it.